wccbuck/cexi-luashitacast-profiles/README.md

 BLU has one more custom command: `learning`, which you can use to toggle Magus Bazubands on or off.
 I don't bother with making an alias for this, so I just use the full `/lac fwd learning` when I want to use this toggle.

 ## Setup

+Add the lua files matching the jobs you want to play to your `ashita/config/addons/luashitacast/playername_playerid` directory. *Important*: You also need `utilities.lua` for all profiles.
+For THF, you also need `isTargetTagged.lua`, and for BLU, you need `bluMag.lua`.
+To play it safe, just add every file that starts with a lower case letter to your directory.

 The following addons are required for you to be able to use these profiles: